montygoldy/employee-review/README.md

 ## Future addons

 1. Authentication
+2. Validations and Test Suite
-2. Private routes with jsonwebtoken authentication
+3. Private routes with jsonwebtoken authentication
-3. Assign employees to participate in another employee's performance review
+4. Assign employees to participate in another employee's performance review

 ## Technologies/Dependencies used